 - the display of an IQ plot,

 - the display of an HTML page,

-- the display of an image (e.g., in GIF or PNG format),
+- the display of an image or movie (e.g., in GIF, PNG, or animated GIF format),

 - the playing of sound (spoken text).

 The order in which events are started and the timing is controlled by a demo file.
 Before editing your demo file you have to prepare the following files and put them in one directory: